alibabacloud-howto/microservices-with-kubernetes/README.md

       kubectl get service
       ```

       As you can see, a Service is added on the cluster.
-The *TYPE* of the Service is *LoadBalancer* and *EXTERNAL-IP* is given to it.
+The *TYPE* of the Service is *LoadBalancer*, and it has an *EXTERNAL-IP*.
 You can access to the website of the front-end web application on your browser with the IP address.
 Please note that it may take a few seconds to get the *EXTERNAL-IP*.

       ![images/frontend_app_deployment_service.png](images/frontend_app_deployment_service.png)